My Al Capone Museum | home

 Chicago Tribune January 21,1921

 1922, he is arrested in Chicago for being implicated in a fender bender.
-While intoxicated he waves a gun and a badge in a witnesses face.
+While intoxicated, he waves a gun and a badge in a witness's face.

 Chicago Tribune August 31,1922.

-Before becoming the infamous crime czar, he will manage various dives for Torrio, buy beer trucks in Hammond, get arrested there as Al Brown.
+Before becoming the infamous crime czar, he will manage various dives for Torrio, buy beer trucks in Hammond and gets arrested there as Al Brown.
 He will also manage a boxer named Mike Dundee, he will the Four Deuces club in Chicago, and the rest as they say is History!

 Please visit the rest of this site for more interesting history on Al Capone and prohibition era Chicago!